rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Enable routing so that #placename url triggers search

 Rewrite p5 draw loop to use setTimeout/setInterval for inactive table [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) will help with this

 Only output chordType if using inversions

-Consider creating more chord sequences
+Consider using windyTV map rather than text input

 Consider dropping reverb (for performance purposes)

-Ensure that form doesn't submit unless valid or min number of characters are used
 ---
 Harp could be something other than humidity - humidity should be evoked by noise

 Consider using a state manager and one master sound object

-Enable routing so that #placename url triggers search

 Create 'Add to home screen' button

-Consider using windyTV map rather than text input

 Update logic App Logic and spreadsheet

 Refactor the display fns so that they're chained

-May need to Upgrade to google maps 3 : https://developers.google.com/maps/documentation/javascript/v2tov3

 ###Bugs